- In this section:

 There are also trains from Bristol Temple Meads to Swansea, changing at Newport.

-There is also a National Express coach leaving London Victoria at 6am and changing at Heathrow.
-That coach leaves at 7:10 and goes via Bristol coach station at 9:15am and arriving in Swansea at 11:35am.
-Cheapest tickets are currently £11.00 one way.
+There is also a National Express coach leaving London Victoria at 4am and changing at Heathrow airport.
+This arrives in Swansea at 11:55am.

 Manchester, Stockport, Crewe, Shrewsbury and Hereford

-There is also a direct train from Manchester Piccadilly to Swansea.
-This train departs hourly and takes around 5 hours to get to Swansea.
+There is a direct train from Manchester Piccadilly to Swansea.
+This train departs hourly and takes around 4 ½ hours to get to Swansea.
 This train goes via Stockport, Wilmslow, Crewe, Nantwich (some trains), Whitchurch (some trains), Wem (some trains) Shrewsbury, Church Stretton, Craven Arms, Ludlow, Leominster, Hereford, Abergavenny, Cwmbran, Newport, Cardiff Central, Bridgend, Port Talbot and Neath.

-On Saturday 13th May 2017 the 6:30am train from Manchester gets you into Swansea at 11:30am and the 7:07am train from Manchester gets you into Swansea at 12:17am.
-Advance single train tickets start from £23 one way if you book well in advance.
+The 7:30am train from Manchester gets you into Swansea at 11:59am and the 7:05am train from Manchester gets you into Swansea at 11:43am.
+Advance single train tickets start from £28.50 one way if you book well in advance.